The Rescue A Reef Sponsored Dive Trip on September 16, 2017 has been postponed due to damage caused by Hurricane Irma.

 At the Key Biscayne Coral Nursery, divers will help with cleaning the coral nursery trees and collecting coral clippings for out-planting, followed by a trip to Diver’s Paradise Reef where the coral fragments will be out-planted.

-- The sponsored trip is free for up to fifteen (15) Key Biscayne residents and will include: two tanks, mask, fins, and snorkels for the dives, as well as snacks and water.
+- The sponsored trip is free for Key Biscayne residents and will include: two tanks, mask, fins, and snorkels for the dives, as well as snacks and water.

 - For questions regarding the Rescue A Reef Program, please contact: Dalton Hesley, Rescue A Reef Lab Manager.